-NIHON KOHDEN Vismo PVM-2700 series patient monitors
+NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 The first Vismo monitor was the PVM-2701 model announced by Signal 718 dated November 2009.
 Notice this was the first model to do away with the suffix.
 Vismo came from Vital Signs Monitor.